Rock videos:

 Release (Pearl Jam)

-In July 2001, Allison Crowe trekked to Seattle, Washington to be part of a gathering of Pearl Jam fans (AKA Jammers) from over 30 U.S. states, Canada and other PJ-friendly locales.
-Like a scene from Cameron Crowe's movie, "Almost Famous", an entire floor was rented in a funky downtown hotel, and, with doors open, and a communal room for watching PJ videos, the Jammers experienced music and friendship in the Emerald City.
-Allison performed a welcoming concert ~ in a small, very warm, theater in back of Second Avenue Pizza ~ and Pam Abramowicz captured the intensity in all its lo-fi beauty.
+Like a scene from Cameron Crowe's movie, "Almost Famous", an entire floor was rented in a funky downtown hotel, The Commodore, and, with doors wide open, and a communal room for watching PJ videos, the Jammers experienced music and friendship in the Emerald City.

 Indifference (Pearl Jam)